SaltyAom/arkflows/README.md

 tea.create("sugar", { amount: 0 }) // sugar is already existed.
 ```
 ## A simple way to create store
-Purple Tea is very easy to be created, maintained, and debugged.
+Arkflows is very easy to be created, maintained, and debugged.
 It's just a collection of simple API under the hood.

 ### Create Store
-Let's create a simple store with Purple Tea.
+Let's create a simple store with Arkflows.
-Purple Tea is created with class to contain reusable collection of function.
+Arkflows is created with class to contain reusable collection of function.
 ```javascript
 import Store from "purple-tea"